szymonKaklin/med-io/README.md

 ## What is it?

 Med.io is a React Native, iOS/Android app being built as part of an MEng university project.
-The app allows users to identfiy a selection of pills using their smartphone camera, as well as store prescription information on those pills tied to their specific user account.
+The app allows users to identfiy a selection of pills using their smartphone camera, as well as store prescription information on these pills, all tied to their specific user account.

 Note: this is a proof of concept project, pill identification results are not always accurate and should not be used to as a guide.